Syrian fighters battle on, ignoring Muslim holiday

 However the most complex stage of their work, the destruction of chemical agents and precursors, has yet to start and the teams will likely have to visit at least one site - near the northern town of Safira - where fighting is continuing.

-The Observatory said on Sunday that Assad’s forces bombarded rebel-held Safira, which is located close to storage and production sites which are believed to be linked to Syria’s chemical weapons program.
+The Observatory said on Sunday that Assad’s forces bombarded rebel-held Safira, which is located close to storage and production sites which are believed to be linked to Syria’s chemical weapons programme.

 Unless a local ceasefire can be agreed or government troops push the rebels back the chemical teams would face the prospect of trying to work in the midst of a conflict, close to rebel fighters whose ranks may include anti-Western jihadists.